cloudtogo/containerized-kubelet/README.md

 especially for custom or embedded Linux distros.

 It also tries to optimize on image size to work on devices that have limited storage capacity.
+Unlike k3s, it doesn't compress dependencies into binaries and extract them after installing.
+It tries to identify necessary components in different scenarios and provide just the required binaries.
+Users can pull images that just match their requirements.
+It also compresses non-daemon binaries via upx, such as cni-plugins, crictl, and kubeadm, those binaries will be only extracted in executing.

 All images are based on alpine:3.13 with CGO enabled.
 They are available on [cloudtogo4edge/kubelet](https://hub.docker.com/r/cloudtogo4edge/kubelet).